"All extremes of feeling are allied with madness."

 She pulled Hester away and slapped her across the face.
 Hester blinked, stunned, and then Porphyria pushed her down again, and her mouth opened again, and they went on like that until Porphyria shuddered and screamed her last and collapsed, exhausted.
 Hester wiped her mouth and took a deep breath, then kissed Porphyria one last time, risking being crushed in another embrace.

 They lay side by side for a little while.
-Then Porphyria's stomach lurched, and she ran across the room, reaching the window just in time.
-She spat bile into the weeds and brush outside, choking and gagging.
-Hester rolled over on the bed.
+Then Porphyria's stomach lurched and she ran to the window just in time.
+She spat bile into the weeds and brush.

-Porphyria tried to reply, but the pain made it difficult.
+Porphyria tried to reply but the pain made it too hard.
 Eventually she settled down.

-Hester went to the mantle and removed a loose chimney stone, taking a leather drawstring bag from behind it.
+Hester went to the mantle and removed a loose chimney stone, taking a small leather bag on a chord from behind it.
 Something rattled inside.
 She put it into Porphyria's hand.